tarkalabs/EagleScan/README.md

 Library provides two way of integrations.
 1. `BarcodeScannerActivity`: This is the simplest way to integrate, Just register for activity result and launch the scanner Activity
-2. `BarcodeScannerFragment`: Use this fragement when using `BarcodeScannerActivity` is not possible due to any UI design constraints.
+2. `BarcodeScannerFragment`: Use this fragment when using `BarcodeScannerActivity` is not possible due to any UI design constraints.

 Using `BarcodeScannerActivity`.
 ```